linesd/az_fda/README.md

 # AZ Conding Execise

-This repository contains code to query the OpenFDA API and retrieve drug information for a particular manufacture, transform and visualise the data.
+This repository contains code to query the OpenFDA API and retrieve drug information for a particular manufacturer, transform and visualise the data.

 **Notes:**
  - The search for AstraZeneca products under the `openfda.manufacturer_name` field yields